synboMvp/settleTargets/README.md

 "project": {
 "title": "Required, project name, such as SYNBO protocol",
 "description one sentence": "Required, this is a sentence of 50 characters or less to introduce a project",
-"bannerImage": "Optional, banner image, 1440*400, base64, svg, less than 1M",
+"bannerImage": "Optional, banner image link, 1440 *400",
-"tags": "Required, such as: DEFI, DAO, LAYER2..., industry standard identifiers for easy classification and browsing"
+"tags": "Required, such as: DEFI, DAO, LAYER2..., industry standard identifiers for easy classification and browsing",
-"logo": "Required, project logo image, 120*120, base64, svg, less than 1M",
+"logo": "Required, project logo image link, 120 *120",
-"chains": "Required, the ecosystem it is in, such as: "ETH, BNB", etc.,
+"chains": "Required, the ecosystem it is in, such as: "ETH, BNB"
 },

 "token[]": [
 {
 "name":"Optional, token name, such as SYNBO",
 "symbol":"Optional, token symbol, such as SYT",
 “contractAddress”:“Optional, if it is erc20, then display contractAddress”,